 Juvenile offenders have extra resources afforded them in their juvenile justice system.
 There are many more layers of legal protection, a much higher burden of proof for the prosecution, extended privacy protections, and much more assistance in the way of probation officers, social workers, court-ordered programs, and the like.

 Victims Rights in a Juvenile Crime

-Victims of a juvenile offender have some less access to the legal process in many states.
-There are often greater privacy protections for a juvenile offender, even if they have commited mass murder, unless they are transferred to adult court.
+Victims of juvenile offenders may have less access to the legal process in many states.
+There are often greater privacy protections for a juvenile offender, even if they have committed mass murder, unless they are transferred to adult court.
 Often victims are not even allowed to know offender release issues that might endanger them.